 bare Minerals is Not 100% Vegan

-Otherwise, you can shop their vegan ranges now on their website.
-The process is very simple.
+If you're looking for vegan products, you can find them quite easily on the bare Minerals website.
 Once you've selected a product, you'll be able to tell whether it's vegan by scrolling just below the product description.

 See the image below for guidance.